-- In order to provide reasonable consistency of maturity levels among students in the regular high school program, no person shall be permitted to attend the regular high school program after attaining the age of nineteen (19).
-Those who attain the age of nineteen (19) during a school year may complete that school year.
-Persons who are seventeen (17) years old or older and who, by earning eight (8) credits per academic year, cannot meet graduation requirements, including grade point average (GPA), prior to the end of the school year during which they attain the age of nineteen (19), shall not be permitted to attend the regular high school program beyond the end of the academic year in which they attain the age of seventeen (17).
-Such persons shall be afforded an opportunity to pursue a high school diploma through the Adult High School or General Educational Development (GED) programs of the District.
-The provisions of this paragraph limiting enrollment of students between the ages of eighteen (18) and twenty-one (21) years shall not be automatically applied to students served by the District's Exceptional Student Education Programs for students with disabilities.
-The provisions of this paragraph may, however, serve as guidelines for Staffing/IEP Committees as the educational needs of students with disabilities are individually considered. - In order to protect the safety and welfare of younger students, principals may refuse enrollment in the regular high school program of those persons who have had a history of disruptive behavior in the school setting, who have attained the age of sixteen (16) years, and have filed a formal declaration of intent to terminate enrollment with the District School Board, in accordance with statute, and are seeking to reenroll in school.
+- In order to provide reasonable consistency of maturity levels among students in the regular high school program, no one shall be permitted to attend the regular high school program after attaining the age of nineteen (19) if he or she has had an interruption in schooling. - In order to protect the safety and welfare of younger students, principals may refuse enrollment in the regular high school program of those persons who have had a history of disruptive behavior in the school setting, who have attained the age of sixteen (16) years, and have filed a formal declaration of intent to terminate enrollment with the District School Board, in accordance with statute, and are seeking to reenroll in school.
 Such persons shall be afforded the opportunity to pursue a high school diploma through the Adult High School or General Educational Development (GED) programs of the District.
 The provisions of this paragraph shall not apply to students who are classified as exceptional students.
 F.S.
-1003.21(1)(c)

-A student with a disability shall be considered to be "in a continuous study program" when that student's Individual Education Plan (IEP) requires continued services by the district.
+1003.21(1)(c) - A student with a disability shall be considered to be "in a continuous study program" when that student's Individual Education Plan (IEP) requires continued services by the district.
 If a student with a disability graduates with a special diploma, a certificate of completion, or a special certificate of completion, and has not reached the age of 22, the student may, at his/ her option, continue to receive Free and Appropriate Public Education (FAPE) until that student's twenty-second (Age 22) birthday or until he/ she earns a standard diploma whichever comes first.
 Graduation with a standard diploma, regardless of age, constitutes cessation of FAPE requiring written prior notice.